opncell/opncell/docs.md

 ## 3\.
 Next Steps

+After installing OPNcell, you can now begin configuring your network.

-In the OPNsense, SCTP traffic is blocked by default, therefore add a floating rule to explicitly allow it to pass.
+In OPNsense, SCTP traffic is blocked by default, therefore add a floating rule to explicitly allow it to pass.

 To do this, go to opnsense GUI, under the **Firewall** sub menu > **Rules** > **Floating**